sonik-br/RetroZordAdapter/README.md

   DualShock 2,
   Guncon,
   NeGcon,
+  Paddle,
   JogCon

 And also a more complex adapter including the 3 adapters on a single arduino
 - [Multi](Multi/)

+Each adapter have at least a unique USB Serial ID.<br>
+This is usefull on MiSTer as it can distinguish each Arduino based adapter by it's ID and each adapter will have it's own input mapping.<br/>
+The PlayStation adapter have multiple IDs as it implements various output modes.

-Arduinos's LED_BUILTIN will blink when no controller is connected.
+Arduino's LED_BUILTIN will blink when no controller is connected.
+It's cool to have the LED visible if building the adapter inside a case.

 ## Building
 Copy the contents of "_must_copy_to_sketch_folder" to the same folder as the arduino sketch file you want to use.

-Configure the used pins or use the recommended ones.
+Use the recommended pins for each adapter.

 All required libs are included.

+For advanced users:<br/>
+All pins can be customized except the PlayStation DAT, CMD and CLK pins.<br/>
+The mode selection switch of the Multi adapter must go to an analog pin.

 ## Notes for [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki) users
 For guncon use it's recommended to enable [fast usb pooling](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Lag-Explained#input-lag) or the cursor will be laggy.